Reusing code

 Where to go from there?

-At this point, we have a pretty complete programming language: bindings, conditionals, functions… but we’re still lacking a basic building block: loops, the ability to repeat an action multiple times.
+At this point, we have a fairly complete programming language: bindings, conditionals, functions… but we’re still lacking a basic building block: loops, the ability to repeat an action multiple times.
 This is what we’ll tackle in the next part of this series.